Phone bill assistance or free government cell phones in Texas.

-Low income Texas families and those on public aid can receive help with paying their telephone bills.
-There is a government assistance program known as Lifeline which will offer consumers a discount each and every month.
+Low income Texas families and those on public aid can receive help with paying their phone bills or even a free government cell phone.
+There is a government assistance program known as Lifeline which will offer low-income families, seniors, the disabled and consumers a discount each and every month of even free service.
 Households that need help in paying for the deposit or the initial set up fees on a new account can also receive financial help from Link-Up, which is another component of this government funded program.
+Find how to apply for phone bill assistance or free cell phones in Texas below.

-When applying for either one of these options, the customer needs to work directly with their telephone or cellular company.
-They process the paperwork and will enroll people into these discount plans.
+When applying for either one of these options, the customer needs to work directly with their telephone or wireless company.
+They process the paperwork and will enroll people into these discount plans or even give the low-income family a free government wireless or cell phone.
 However the Public Utility Commission of Texas oversees it across the state.
 This agency can also help answer questions and will ensure that all families are treated fairly.

 This will help pay phone as well as cellular bills on a monthly basis.
 It only covers a portion of what is due, so it is in effect a discount.
 The savings will normally be around $10 to $15 dollars per month.
 One key component of this is that is only pay for the standard phone service itself, such as local call.
 It will not any special features people add, such as long distance, voice messaging or non-standard internet fees.

-Residents of the state of Texas that have a very low income or that receive government assistance will be qualified.
+Low-income residents of the state of Texas that have a very low income or that receive government assistance will be qualified.
 If someone already receives public aid, they will automatically be able to enroll as well.
-They just need to process the paperwork..
+They just need to process the paperwork.

-This means that if a member of a household receives benefits including, but not limited to, Medicaid, SNAP food stamps, free lunches for their child, SSI - Supplemental Security Income, Section 8, CHIP health care, or cash grants from TANF, they can enroll into Lifeline.
+This means that if a member of a household receives benefits including, but not limited to, Medicaid, SNAP food stamps, free lunches for their child, SSI - Supplemental Security Income, Section 8, CHIP health care, or cash grants from TANF, they can enroll into Lifeline and/or get a free cell or government wireless phone.
 Other government benefits will qualify them as well.

 Even if a family has not enrolled into one of those programs, if they have a low income they can still receive government assistance for paying their home or cellular phone bills.
 An income scale is in place that considers the number of people living in the home.
 The cut-offs will range, but households with 4 members and less than $40,000 total income may qualify.
 Those cut-offs can also be lower or higher based on size of the family.

-Link-Up is another government supported program that can help working poor families establish service.
+Link-Up is another government supported program that can help working poor families as well as seniors establish service or provide a free smart phone or maybe even a tablet.
 This assistance is also for people that live on Tribal-Lands in Texas.
 The savings can be fairly significant, and the customer will receive as much as $100 on the set up of their account.
-Some providers will even give customers a new cell phone if they sign a contract with them.
+Some providers will even give customers a new, free cell phone if they sign a contract with them.

 Not only that, but it will allow a family to enter into a payment plan for any additional costs that are due.
 This will provide them more time to pay off the bills they owe.
 The main reason for this is to ensure that all households in Texas, such as those with a senior member, have access to an affordable phone.